heliosdesign/helios-frame-runner/README.md

 ## Development

-You’ll need to run `npm install`.
+Clone repo, run `npm install`.
 Edit `src/main.js`.
-Running `npm run build` will compile the versions you see in the root directory.
+Running `npm run build` will compile the versions you see in the root directory. `npm test` will run unit tests, using Ava.